Input SQL

 Free Online SQL Formatter & Beautifier

-Format, beautify, and minify SQL queries instantly with our free online SQL formatter.
-Supports SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, JOIN, subqueries, and more.
-Perfect for database developers, DBAs, data analysts, and backend engineers working with MySQL, PostgreSQL, SQL Server, Oracle, or SQLite.
+Format, beautify, and minify SQL queries with this free online SQL formatter.
+It supports SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, JOINs, subqueries, and common syntax used in MySQL, PostgreSQL, SQL Server, Oracle, and SQLite.

 Key Features